dendres/go-play/kafka/README.md

 Provide 3 interfaces to access log messages:

-* log.io starting now: lossy, low-latency path from message source to browser. collect events only after the browser app is loaded
+* log.io "starting now": lossy. collect events only after the browser app is loaded
-* kibana recent: index data from 5min ago through the last X days (determined by adjustable pruning policy)
+* kibana "recent": index data from M min ago through the last D days
-* kibana history: tmp_index = load_in_index(start_time, end_time). tmp_index expires after X hours (adjustable pruning policy).
+* kibana "history": tmp_index = load_index(start_time, end_time). tmp_index expires after E hours/days.

 Assumptions
 ===========
-* multiple instances of these interfaces will be created to separate production from non-production systems
+* "domain separation" means separate full copies of the log processing system and interfaces
+* log processing "domain" can be defined arbitrarily to cover any number of servers
-* for a given pipeline instance, data will only be retrieved by timestamp. message attributes will not be available outside the compressed block.
+* for each "domain", "history" can only be retrieved by time.

 Services